No form of abuse, harassment, bullying and discrimination is tolerated in the Auckland Diocese.

 Contact the Ministry Standards Commission

+No form of harassment or abuse is acceptable to the Anglican Church in Aotearoa, New Zealand and Polynesia and they will take all complaints seriously.
 All office holders of the Anglican Church are expected to uphold the highest standards of ethical behaviour and there are disciplinary processes in place if they fail to do so.
-The Anglican Church has recently reformed its “Title D” Canon governing ministry standards and has established a Ministry Standards Commission to deal with complaints.
-All complaints about any alleged misconduct or unsatisfactory conduct by an ordained minister, licensed person, or office holder are now received and handled by the Registrar of the Ministry Standards Commission, who can be confidentially contacted at: firstname.lastname@example.org
+The Anglican Church has established a Ministry Standards Commission to deal with complaints.
+All complaints about any alleged misbehaviour by an ordained minister, licensed person, or office holder are now received and handled by the Registrar of the Ministry Standards Commission, who can be confidentially contacted at: firstname.lastname@example.org

 More information can be found on the Anglican Church website www.anglican.org.nz/Complaints